alexfernandez/loadtest/README.md

 The following parameters are _not_ compatible with Apache ab.

-#### --rps requestsPerSecond
+#### `--rps requestsPerSecond`

 Controls the number of requests per second that are sent.
-Can be fractional, e.g. --rps 0.5 sends one request every two seconds.
+Can be fractional, e.g. `--rps 0.5` sends one request every two seconds.

-Note: If concurrency is too low then it is possible that there will not be enough clients to send all of the rps.
-Concurrency doesn't affect the final number of requests per second, since rps will be shared by all the clients.
+Note: Concurrency doesn't affect the final number of requests per second, since rps will be shared by all the clients.
 E.g.:

     loadtest <url> -c 10 --rps 10